citomni/installer/README.md

 vendor/bin/citomni-installer status --format=json
 ```

-JSON output should be stable enough for DevKit and automation.
+JSON output should be stable enough for project tooling and automation.
 It should include package name, type, policy, target, status, reason, and whether sync is possible without conflict.

+Interactive confirmation is not available in JSON mode.
+When a forced overwrite is required, automation must use `--force=yes`; plain `--force --format=json` returns an invalid-usage response instead of prompting.

 Reason values should distinguish at least: